Attachment Styles After a Breakup: Why It Hurts So Much (And What It Means)

 Read more: Why Anxious and Avoidant Relationships Feel Addictive.

-This pattern often forms in environments where love and unpredictability were intertwined.
+This pattern often forms when love and instability were experienced together.

 Read more: Disorganized Attachment in Relationships.